Brad Parscale helped Trump win in 2016 using Facebook ads. Now he’s back, and an AI evangelist

 Election experts say they are concerned about AI’s potential to upend elections around the world through convincing deepfakes and other content that could mislead voters.
 Free and low-cost generative AI services have grown in sophistication, and officials worry they can be used to smear a candidate or steer voters to avoid the polls, eroding the public’s trust in what they see and hear.

 Parscale has the financial backing to experiment to see what works in ways that other AI evangelists may not.
-That is thanks, in part, to his association with an evangelical Texas billionaire who is among the state’s most influential political donors.
+That is thanks, in part, to his association with a Texas billionaire who is among the state’s most influential political donors.

 Parscale did not respond to multiple messages from AP seeking comment.
 The RNC declined comment as well.